Ángel Rubio

-Ángel Rubio (born 27 September 1965 in Oviedo) is a Spanish theoretical physicist and director at the Max Planck Institute for the Structure and Dynamics of Matter in Hamburg.
+Ángel Rubio Secades (born 27 September 1965 in Oviedo) is a Spanish theoretical physicist and director at the Max Planck Institute for the Structure and Dynamics of Matter in Hamburg.
 Rubio is also a Distinguished Research Scientist in computational quantum physics at the Simons Foundation's Flatiron Institute in New York City.
 He is a member of the National Academy of Sciences and a fellow of the American Physical Society.

 Life

 Rubio studied physics at the University of Valladolid, which awarded him a licenciatura in 1988 and a doctorate in 1991.
 After working as an assistant professor (Profesor Titular Interino de Universidad) at Valladolid for a year, he went to the University of California at Berkeley as a postdoctoral fellow in October 1992, where he remained until 1994.
 He then returned to Valladolid as an Assistant Professor (Profesor Titular de Universidad).
 In 2001, he moved to the University of the Basque Country in San Sebastián, where he has held a professorship since April 2001 and leads a research group on nano-bio-spectroscopy.

 Rubio's research stays abroad as a visiting professor have included stints at the Laboratoire des Solides Irradiés of the École polytechnique in Palaiseau (2000-2001), the Free University of Berlin (2005 as well as 2006-2007), the University of Montpellier II (2007), and the University of California at Berkeley in 2014.

 At the Fritz Haber Institute of the Max Planck Society in Berlin, Rubio was a Distinguished Visiting Scientist from 2009 to 2011.
-In November 2011, he became an external scientific member and leader the Theoretical Spectroscopy group.
+In November 2011, he became an external scientific member and leader of the Theoretical Spectroscopy group.

 In November 2014, Rubio became the Director and Head of the Theory Department at the Max Planck Institute for Structure and Dynamics of Matter in Hamburg, Germany.
 Since June 2016, he has been a professor at the University of Hamburg.
 In 2017, he became a Distinguished Research Scientist at the Center for Computational Quantum Physics at the Flatiron Institute research division of the Simons Foundation in New York City.